bdevos/rss-to-email/README.md

 ## How does it work

-Rendering the email starts in [renderEmail.tsx](renderEmail.tsx).
-It will get the feeds, parse the content and trigger rendering the email with the [email component](email/Email.tsx).
+Rendering the email starts in the [renderEmail function](src/renderEmail.tsx).
+It will retrieve and parse the feeds, and trigger rendering the email with the [Email component](src/email/Email.tsx).

 ## Build on top of